About me

 5. Under "Syntax highlighting theme", choose "Dark"

 Also consider using a dark background for presentation slides and other applications that support it.
-You might appreciate giving your eyes a break, even for everyday work, and it would certainly help when sharing with me.
 Other techniques include:

 I deeply appreciate all the support I've received from my professional community since the surgery.
 Thank you.